-You are here: Infothek - What to know about blood pressure - Blood pressure and diabetes
+You are here: Infothek - Things to know about blood pressure - Blood Pressure and Diabetes

-In medicine, the term diabetes mellitus covers a group of metabolic diseases that share one feature: elevated blood sugar levels or detectable sugar in the urine.
+Diabetes mellitus is the medical term for a group of metabolic disorders that share one feature: elevated blood sugar levels or detectable sugar in the urine.
 In many cases, reduced or absent insulin production is the cause of the high blood sugar.
-A typical example is type 1 diabetes, where the insulin-producing cells in the pancreas have been destroyed by autoimmune reactions.
-In people with type 2 diabetes, (at least early in the disease) insulin production can still be adequate.
-However, for various reasons the biological activity of the insulin is reduced.
-As a result, the pancreas produces more insulin to compensate, and over time this overload causes it to lose its ability to produce insulin.
-Type 2 diabetes is the most common form of diabetes.
-It is often accompanied by excess weight.
+A typical example is type 1 diabetes, where the insulin-producing cells in the pancreas have been destroyed by an autoimmune reaction.
+In type 2 diabetes, insulin production can often still be measured (at least early in the disease).
+However, for various reasons the biological activity of the insulin is impaired.
+As a result, the pancreas produces more insulin to compensate, and over time this overwork can cause the pancreas to lose its ability to produce insulin.
+Type 2 diabetes is the most common form of diabetes and is often associated with being overweight.

 Diabetes und Bluthochdruck

 Long-term high blood sugar levels have a fundamentally negative effect on a number of organs.
-At high concentrations, glucose tends to bind to tissue proteins (glycation or glucation).
+When glucose is high, it tends to bind to tissue proteins (glycation).
 This can happen, for example, in the retina of the eye, which in advanced stages can lead to blindness.
-Nerve pathways can also be affected, which is why people with diabetes often have reduced sensation in their feet and hands in later stages.
-Together with high insulin levels, the raised blood sugar damages the inner lining of the arterial blood vessels and thereby causes the arteries to harden atherosclerosis.
-For the heart and its coronary vessels, this means an increased risk of heart attack.
-Wounds on the feet and legs heal poorly or not at all (risk of open ulcers).
+Nerve pathways can also be affected, which is why people with diabetes often have reduced sensation in their feet and hands in advanced disease.
+Together with high insulin levels, high blood sugar damages the inner lining of the arterial blood vessels and thereby causes the arteries to stiffen arteriosclerosis.
+For the heart and its coronary arteries, this means an increased risk of a heart attack.
+Wounds on the feet and legs heal poorly or not at all (risk of chronic non-healing ulcers).

 Kidneys, blood pressure and diabetes

 One organ that is particularly affected by diabetes is the kidney, whose job is to filter the blood.
-In diabetes, glycation of kidney tissue occurs especially in the filtration apparatus (the glomeruli) which permanently impairs kidney function.
+In diabetes, glycations occur in kidney tissue especially in the filtration apparatus (the glomeruli) which permanently impair kidney function.
 But the kidney does more than just clean the blood.
 It plays a major role in regulating blood pressure.
-If diabetes-related damage occurs in the kidney, which usually reduces filtration performance, the kidney interprets this as a need to raise blood pressure to improve kidney blood flow and thus the filtration rate.
-This lays the first foundation for high blood pressure.
-If this condition remains untreated, glycation increases and the damage leads to a further rise in blood pressure.
-Even without diabetes, prolonged hypertension damages the kidneys.
-Together with diabetes, both factors act jointly to destroy the glomeruli over time.
+If diabetes-related damage occurs in the kidney, usually reducing its filtration performance, the kidney interprets this as a need to increase the blood pressure to improve kidney blood flow and thus the filtration rate.
+That lays the first cornerstone for high blood pressure.
+If this condition remains untreated, glycation increases and the damage causes further rises in blood pressure.
+But even without diabetes, long-term hypertension damages the kidneys.
+Together with diabetes, both factors act over time to destroy the glomeruli.

-This combination of destructive factors can, in extreme cases, lead to total kidney failure and make dialysis or a transplant necessary.
+This interaction of destructive factors can, in extreme cases, lead to total kidney failure and make dialysis or a transplant necessary.

 Sources: